ahill6/CanonizedSearch/demo/readme.md

 # CanonizedSearchRepair

 ## Instructions
-To run, overwrite TestPaths.java and TestPaths.jpf with the files from this repo, all others should go in a new package in SPF main (gov.nasa.jpf.symbc.repairproject).
+To run, make a new file ToyTests.java in the examples folder (with the file from this repo).
+All others should go in a new package in SPF main (gov.nasa.jpf.symbc.repairproject).

 - Make sure that MySQL is installed and up to date on your machine.
 - Use creation_script.sql to create the DB.